Social Security Disability and Veterans

 There are some things worth mentioning when it comes to Social Security Disability for veterans.

 On this page I will provide some interesting statistics on veterans in relation to Social Security.
 I will also talk about how depending on when you served how a veterans work credits are treated when computing eligibility for Social Security and benefit amounts.
 I will also discuss special benefits for certain World War II veterans.
+I have recently added frequently asked questions with answers about SSD and SSI disability benefits for veterans and military members.

 Some interesting Statistics about veterans and Social Security.